Basjohn/Shitty-YTDLP-Helper/README.md

 - Python 3.8+
 - PySide6
 - yt-dlp (will be installed automatically)
-- FFmpeg (optional, for additional format support)
+- FFmpeg (optional, for additional format support, this is the only thing you have to get yourself you Unix warrior you)

 ## Updating